captionpoint/captionpoint-plays/HOLMES-POIROT.md

 ---

+"I love you.
+If I can't have you, no one will.
+B.D."

+---

 ## HASTINGS:
 Erm, Poirot, I feel a need to confess something to you.
 On the golf course today I, erm...
 I met a woman.